Chapter 15.08

 “Period-authentic” means style, design, appearance, construction, materials, colors and lettering true to western frontier architecture in Winthrop for the time period of 1850 to 1900.
 Period-authentic shall be devoid of post-1900 influence.

-“Physical improvement” means anything built or placed upon property that has volume, mass, texture and color.
-For the purposes of this chapter, excavations, water, natural stone and vegetation are not physical improvements.
+“Physical improvement” means anything built or placed upon property that has volume, mass, texture, and color.
+For the purposes of this chapter, excavations, water, natural stone, and vegetation are not physical improvements.

-“Sign” means any structure, device, fixture or placard using graphics, symbols and/or written copy designed specifically for the purpose of advertising or identifying any business occupant, establishment, product, goods or services.
-A sign shall not include legal notices, identification or information erected by governmental bodies or public utilities, flags, a memorial plaque, tablet or cornerstone made an integral and permanent part of the building, signs within a building which cannot be seen from outside the building, and holiday decorations.
+“Sign” means any structure, device, fixture, or placard using graphics, symbols and/or written copy designed specifically for the purpose of advertising or identifying any business occupant, establishment, product, goods, or services.
+A sign shall not include legal notices, identification or information erected by governmental bodies or public utilities, flags, a memorial plaque, tablet, or cornerstone made an integral and permanent part of the building, signs within a building which cannot be seen from outside the building, and holiday decorations.

 “Walkway” means the pedestrian travel way on private property outside the public right-of-way connecting the public boardwalk or sidewalk to the interior of a property.

-“Weathered corrugated metal” means a standardized sheet of mild steel used for roofing or siding which has been cold-rolled to impart corrugation and naturally or chemically weathered such that the surface is entirely matte finish at the time of installation.
+“Weathered corrugated metal” means a standardized sheet of mild steel used for roofing or siding which has been cold rolled to impart corrugation and naturally or chemically weathered such that the surface is entirely matte finish at the time of installation.
 (Ord.
+781 § 1 (Exh.
+A), 2024; Ord.
+776 § 1 (Exh.
+A), 2023; Ord.
 713 § 1 (Att.
 A)(part), 2019: Ord.
 692 § 1 (Att.
 A)(part), 2017)

 15.08.100 Enforcement.

-A. Any person, corporation, partnership, association or other legal entity who fails or refuses to comply with any of the provisions of this chapter shall be deemed to be in violation of this chapter, and shall be subject to enforcement as set forth in this section.
+A. Any person, corporation, partnership, association, or other legal entity who fails or refuses to comply with any of the provisions of this chapter shall be deemed to be in violation of this chapter and shall be subject to enforcement as set forth in this section.

 B. Enforcing Official.
 The administrator, or other person assigned or directed by the mayor, is charged with enforcing provisions of this chapter.
 The enforcing official charged with enforcement of this chapter, acting in good faith carrying out the duties required by this chapter, shall not be personally liable for actions that may accrue as the result of an act or omission in the discharge of those duties.

 D. Complaint.
-Upon receipt of a complaint that complies with subsection C of this section, the administrator shall contact the business or property owner with notice of a complaint.
+Upon receipt and validation of a complaint that complies with subsection C of this section, the administrator shall contact the business or property owner with notice of a complaint.
 The administrator shall determine a course of action, if any, for addressing the complaint and set a time frame for corrective action.
 If corrective action is not completed within the determined time frame, the administrator shall forward the complaint to the mayor.

 E. Violation.